-I Met Pope Francis in Rome — Here’s How You Can Too
+I Met Pope Leo XIV in Rome — Here’s How You Can Too

-Disabled visitors to the Pope’s Wednesday General Audience in Vatican City have a unique opportunity to meet Pope Francis.
+Disabled visitors to the Pope’s Wednesday General Audience in Vatican City have a unique opportunity to meet Pope Leo XIV.

-John seated in his power wheelchair shaking hands with Pope Francis, who is seated in a manual wheelchair.
+John seated in his power wheelchair shaking hands with Pope Leo.

-Late last year, I traveled to Rome for the first time in a decade — and the first time as a wheelchair user.
+In 2022, I traveled to Rome, Italy for the first time in a decade — and the first time as a wheelchair user.
 During my trip, I was grateful to (briefly) meet the Holy Father, Pope Francis, head of the Roman Catholic Church.
+I have taken many subsequent trips to the Eternal City and, in 2025, I was fortunate to meet Francis's successor, Pope Leo XIV, the first Roman Pontiff from the United States.
 This unique opportunity is open to all disabled people, Catholics and non-Catholics alike.

 Tickets to the Papal General Audience